qilingframework/qiling/README.md

 Visit our website https://www.qiling.io for more information.

 ---
-#### Appearance
+#### Qiling also made its way to internal conference

-- 2020:
+2020:

 - Black Hat, USA
 - Black Hat, Asia
 - Hack In The Box, Lockdown 001
 - Hack In The Box, Lockdown 002
 - Nullcon

-- 2019:
+2019:

 - Defcon, USA
 - Hitcon
 - Zeronights

 ---
 #### License